Eldon Bargewell: Military career

-Career

 Bargewell graduated from Officer candidate School and received his commission in 1973.
 In addition, he completed a Bachelor of Science degree in resource management at Troy State University.

 Bargewell's first assignment was as a member of the 2nd Battalion 75th Ranger Regiment at Fort Lewis, Washington, where he later served as rifle platoon leader and executive officer.
-As a captain, Bargewell was assigned as Rifle Company Commander with 2nd Battalion, 47th Infantry.
-In 1981 Bargewell volunteered for and completed a specialized selection and operator training course for assignment to Delta Force where he would serve as Operations Officer, Squadron Executive Officer, Troop commander, Squadron Commander (twice), Deputy Commander and unit commander from July 1996 to July 1998.
+As a captain, Bargewell was assigned as S3 and Rifle Company Commander with 2nd Battalion, 47th Infantry Regiment.
+In 1981 Bargewell volunteered for and completed a specialized selection and operator training course for assignment to Delta Force where he would serve as Squadron Executive Officer, Troop commander, Unit Operations Officer, Squadron Commander (twice), Deputy Commander and Unit Commander from July 1996 to July 1998.

 While in Delta Force Bargewell participated in Operation Acid Gambit during the invasion of Panama, including the daring rescue of American citizen Kurt Muse from the Modelo prison.
 After the successful extraction of the hostage the MH-6 Little Bird transporting Muse as well as several Operators crashed behind enemy lines wounding many of them; however, they managed to seek cover in the city until they were recovered by an APC.

 He commanded a Delta Force Squadron (A Squadron) during Operation Desert Storm in western Iraq.
 In 1998 Bargewell became Commanding General of Special Operations Command Europe, followed by assistant chief of staff for SFOR military operations in Sarajevo.

 Bargewell returned to the continental United States, and served as director of the center of operations, plans, and policies of United States Special Operations Command.
 In 2005, Bargewell became Director of Strategic Operations at Multinational Force Iraq.
 While serving as the Operations Officer, Bargewell pursued an outside administrative investigation as to how knowledge of the Haditha incident in Iraq passed up the Marine chain of command and whether or not any commanders lied in their reports.
 The informal investigation, pursuant to Army regulation AR 15-6, began on March 19, 2006, and was expected to examine how servicemembers and their commanders were trained in the rules of engagement.
 The completed report was sent to Army Lt.
 Gen. Peter W. Chiarelli, the second-ranked US commander in Iraq, on the morning of June 15, 2006.
 This was separate from a criminal investigation being conducted by the Naval Criminal Investigative Service.